Bebe Cool

-Bebe Cool (real name Moses Ssali; born 1 September 1977) is an African reggae and ragga musician from Uganda.
-He started his career around 1997 in Nairobi, Kenya, but moved back to his native country a few years later.
-Bebe Cool was one of the first artists affiliated with Ogopa DJs, a production house and record label in Kenya.
+Bebe Cool (formerly Bebe Bunton, real name Moses Ssali; born 1 September 1977) is a Ugandan reggae and ragga musician.
+He started his career around 1997 in Nairobi, Kenya, but later moved back to Uganda.
+Cool was one of the first artists affiliated with Ogopa Deejays, a production house and record label in Kenya.

-Early life
+Early life and education

 Bebe Cool attended Aga Khan Primary School, in Kampala, Kitante Hill School, and Makerere College School, where he attended school studies, but dropped out of school one year prior to completion.
-At high school, he studied Physics, Chemistry, Biology, and Mathematics (PCB/M) at Kololo Senior Secondary School.
-Bebe Cool (formerly Bebe Bunton) started his music career right from high school when he was an entertainment prefect.
+At high school, he studied Physics, Chemistry, Biology, and Mathematics at Makerere College School.
+Bebe Cool started his music career after high school when he was an entertainment prefect.